hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 gl-sbp-frank-gl1-sstor01             csi.hpe.com   Delete           56d
 ```

 [The joint partnership between HPE and Veeam](https://www.kasten.io/kubernetes/resources/blog/kubernetes-backup-with-hpe-csi-and-kasten-k10) supports HPE CSI driver for K8s and Kasten K10 as a data management solution for K8s backup and recovery.
-The following sections will show you how to install Kasten K10 on the cluster and how to use it with HPE CSI driver for K8s to backup and restore the persistent volumes of the stateful applications running in the cluster using volume snapshots.
+The following sections will show you how to install Kasten K10 on the cluster and how to use it with the HPE CSI driver for K8s to backup and restore the persistent volumes of the stateful applications running in the cluster using volume snapshots.

 ### Prerequisites

-Before starting, make sure you meet the following requirements:
+Before starting, make sure you have the following:

 * A K8s cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise
 * The kubectl CLI tool, together with the kubeconfig file for accessing the K8s cluster